opvious/abaca/packages/yasdk/README.md

 #### Request type inference

-Omitting the `'content-type'` header will fall back to the SDK's default (`application/json`, unless overridden at creation time):
+`yasdk` automatically type checks each request's body against its `'content-type'` header.
+In the common case where the header is omitted, the SDK's default is used (`application/json`, unless overridden at creation time):

 ```typescript
 await sdk.setTable({